SemiLayerDocs

 Quickstart

 Get SemiLayer running in under 5 minutes.
-You'll connect a database, push a schema, and pick the integration path that fits your stack.
+You'll connect a database, push a lens, and fire your first call through the Beam client.

 ℹ️

-Prerequisites: Node.js 18+, a running database with data, and a SemiLayer account.
+Prerequisites: Node.js 18+, a database you can read from, and a SemiLayer account.
 No account yet?
 Sign up at console.semilayer.com.

 npm install -g @semilayer/cli